Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Not all pharmacies carry specialty products

 Not all creams are the same.
-Here are the most important quality criteria to consider when purchasing:
+Here are the most important quality criteria to look for when buying:

 Certifications and seals

-- COSMOS Organic: Guaranteed organic origin of ingredients
+- COSMOS Organic: Guarantees organic origin of ingredients

-- Dermatologically tested: compatibility tested on sensitive skin
+- Dermatologically tested: Tolerability tested on sensitive skin

 - Vegan seal: No animal ingredients

-At H4H Naturals, all of our eczema care products meet these quality criteria.
-Additionally, we have each batch tested by independent laboratories for purity and active ingredient content – for maximum safety and effectiveness.
+At H4H Naturals, all our neurodermatitis care products meet these quality criteria.
+In addition, we have every batch tested by independent laboratories for purity and active ingredient content – for maximum safety and effectiveness.

-Certain ingredients can trigger reactions in atopic dermatitis patients or further damage the skin barrier.
-Here is a list of the most common problematic substances:
+Certain ingredients can trigger reactions in neurodermatitis patients or additionally damage the skin barrier.
+Here is a list of the most common problem substances:

 Common irritants in creams

-- Fragrances: Both synthetic and natural can cause allergies
+- Fragrances: Both synthetic and natural can trigger allergies

 - Preservatives: Parabens, formaldehyde releasers